franklinqin0/blog/docs/blog/vim_commands.md

 ## Why Care About Editor

-You might spend $\frac{2}{3}$ of your waking hours coding, and you might spend $\frac{2}{3}$ of your coding time on your editor.
+You might spend $\frac{2}{3}$ of your waking hours coding, and you might spend $\frac{2}{3}$ of your coding time in your editor.
 Thus, you might want to twitch your editor to make half of your day happy and efficient.
 Vim is the perfect suit: completely customizable, blazingly fast, and super geeky.

 ## Why Vim